tylermenezes/TinyDb/README.markdown

 Loading Objects
 ---------------
-There are several ways to load objects in TinyOrm.
+There are several ways to load objects in TinyDb.

  * Pass the value of a primary key into the static `::one()` function: `Models\User::one('tylermenezes')`.
 For composite keys, use an array, or pass the values params-wise.